I think I just viewed cdev without logging in; opened a chrome incognito browser window to confirm, and found the same thing.

 For the time being, I have reenabled the .htpasswd restriction in .htaccess.
 But this is problematic in the long run, because we keep .htaccess under version control, and I don't want to extend that authorization requirement to all instances of the Commons.
 André, for that reason, could I ask you to move the auth block (the first four lines of /var/www/html/.htaccess on cdev) to our vhost definition, so that I can revert .htaccess to the repo version?
 Thanks.

-#2 Updated by local admin almost 7 years ago
+#2 Updated by local admin about 10 years ago

 Boone, would it be acceptable for you to use the technique we worked on before where only a single subdomain (cdev.gc.cuny.edu in this case) would be protected?
 In this case it could still have the snippet in repo control and not affect the production site.